ExtevaXT/AntiCounterBot/README.md

     int keep_price = 1; // not working
     int step_incrementing = 1; // not working

+    int single_target = 0; // 1 if you want to use in one exact offer instance
     int cooldown_delay = 60000;
     int default_delay = 15000;
     int short_delay = 5000;